An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-\subsubsection{A Thematically Annotated Star Trek Episode Dataset}
+\subsubsection{A Thematically Annotated Star Trek Episode~Dataset}

 ~ We manually tagged a total of 452 Star Trek television series episodes with themes drawn from LTO v0.1.3.
-This covers all \emph{TOS}, \emph{TAS}, \emph{TNG}, and \emph{Voyager} television series episodes.
+This covers all TOS, TAS, TNG, and~Voyager television series episodes.
 Table~\ref{TAB:Star Trek Summary Stats} shows a basic statistical summary of the dataset.
-We distinguish between \emph{central} themes (i.e., themes found to recur throughout a major part of a story or are otherwise important to its conclusion) and \emph{peripheral} themes (i.e., briefly featured themes that are not necessarily part of the main story narrative).
+We distinguish between central themes (i.e., themes found to recur throughout a major part of a story or are otherwise important to its conclusion) and peripheral themes (i.e., briefly featured themes that are not necessarily part of the main story narrative).

-In Appendix \ref{SEC:Annotated Episode Example} we provide a look at an example episode to illustrate the system of theming we employ.
-We recorded themes for each of the 452 episodes of \emph{TOS}, \emph{TAS}, \emph{TNG}, and \emph{Voyager} in a similar manner.
-The basic procedure we used in assigning themes is summed up as follows.
+In Appendix \ref{SEC:Annotated Episode Example}, we provide a look at an example episode to illustrate the system of thematic annotation we employ.
+We recorded themes for each of the 452 episodes of TOS, TAS, TNG, and~Voyager in a similar manner.
+The~basic procedure we used in assigning themes is summed up as follows.
 We individually tagged episodes with themes before comparing notes with a view toward building a consensus set of themes for each episode.
 We aimed to abide in the principle of low-hanging fruit in the compilation of consensus themes.
-In the present context, this means we aimed to capture the more striking topics featured in each episode with appropriate themes.
-Another guiding principle is the minimization of false positives (i.e. the tagging of episodes with themes that are not featured) at the expense of tolerating false negatives (i.e. neglecting to tag episodes with themes that they feature).
-This ``when in doubt, leave it out'' strategy promotes erring on the side of caution.
+In~the present context, this means we aimed to capture the more striking topics featured in each episode with appropriate themes.
+Another guiding principle is the minimization of false positives (i.e., the~tagging of episodes with themes that are not featured) at the expense of tolerating false negatives (i.e., neglecting to tag episodes with themes that they feature).
+This ``when in doubt, leave it out'' strategy promotes erring on the side of~caution.

-\subsection{Episode Transcripts}
+\subsection{Episode~Transcripts}

-Episode transcripts for the series listed in Table~\ref{TAB:Star Trek Summary Stats} were extracted from a website maintained by fans of the Star Trek franchise~\footnote{Transcripts available at Chrissie's Transcripts Site (2019).
-URL: \url{http://www.chakoteya.net/StarTrek/} [Online; accessed 30-June-2019]}.
-These transcripts contain the complete dialogues of the characters, brief descriptions of some actions, and captain and other officers' logs.
+Episode transcripts for the series listed in Table~\ref{TAB:Star Trek Summary Stats} were extracted from a website maintained by fans of the Star Trek franchise (Transcripts available at Chrissie's Transcripts Site (2019)~\cite{Transcripts2019}).
+These transcripts contain the complete dialogues of the characters, brief descriptions of some actions, and~captain and other officers'~logs.